 - 1/4 cup of coconut aminos

 - 1/4 tsp garlic powder

 - 1/4 tsp onion powder

 - sprinkle of sea or Himalayan salt and black pepper

-- For the BBQ Sauce: Combine all ingredients into a small saucepan and simmer over low heat until desired thickness.
+- Combine all ingredients into a small saucepan and simmer over low heat until desired thickness.
 Adjust seasonings as desired.

 Weight Watchers Freestyle Points – 8 points per serving